kubevirt/kubevirt/cluster-up/cluster/k8s-1.20/dev-guide.md

                 * Apply additional manifests, such as flannel.
                 * Wait for pods to become ready.
                 * Pull needed images such as Ceph CSI, fluentd logger.
-                * Create local volume directiories.
+                * Create local volume directories.
             * Shutdown the vm and commit its container.

 # Flow of K8s cluster-up (1.20 for example)